-HAP is associated with a higher mortality than CAP, and is more likely to be resistant to standard antibiotic regimes.
+HAP is associated with a higher mortality than CAP, and can be more resistant to standard antibiotic regimes.

 In addition, some pneumonias can be considered "atypical" (caused by uncommon microorgansims).
 An atypical pneumonia might be suspected in patients with a prolonged prodromal illness, a dry cough, or failure to respond to first line therapy.
 If you suspect your patient may have an atypical pneumonia it is always best to liaise with infection specialist services such as Microbiology.